 UNESCO convenes the SDG-Education 2030 Steering Committee - a democratic, multi-stakeholder partnership - which provides strategic guidance to Member States and the education community, makes recommendations for catalytic action, advocates for financing, and monitors progress through the official source of cross-nationally comparable data on education, UNESCO's Institute for Statistics, and the editorially independent, authoritative and evidence-based Global Educational Monitoring (GEM) Report.
 The Committee ensures follow-up and review of education related targets within the 2030 Agenda through United Nations processes including the High-level Political Forum.
 See more on the Steering-Committee’s resource page.

 Civil society organizations (CSOs) play a central role in the implementation and monitoring of the 2030 agenda.
 The Collective Consultation of NGOs on Education 2030 (CCNGO/Education 2030) is UNESCO’s key mechanism for dialogue, reflection and partnership with NGOs working in the field of education.
-See their Working procedures and their Global Meeting Final Declaration (May 2017) as well as information on upcoming 2019 Global Meeting.
+See their working procedures and their Global Meeting report and final statement and video (also in Spanish) of December 2019.

 The E-9 Partnership made up of Bangladesh, Brazil, China, Egypt, India, Indonesia, Mexico, Nigeria, and Pakistan was first established in 1993.
 While the nine countries have less in common now than they once did, their individual and collective influence has grown.
 So, too, has their representation in regional and global fora.
 See their 2017 Declaration.